mtdiedrich/Golf/README.md

 ~~6.
 Link geolocation data with golfer round data~~

-7. Get weather conditions of every course on tournament days, write csv
+~~7.
+Get weather conditions of every course on tournament days, write csv~~

-8. Link weather conditions to each existing round (rewrite to before split by round?)~~
+~~8.
+Link weather conditions to each existing round (rewrite to before split by round?)~~

-9. Get course length, rating, slope for every course
+9. (?)
+Get course length, rating, slope for every course

-10. Create list of data where each element is a list of data~~
+~~10.
+Create list of data where each element is a list of data~~

 11. Find which weather elements strongly correlate and consider removing